 My son or daughter has been diagnosed with ADHD and is taking medication.
 Will my son or daughter be able to get refills for the medication?

 There is a protocol that CAPS uses to provide services for students diagnosed with ADHD.
-Please click here for the protocol.
-Additional questions may be directed to Dr. Brunner, Dr. Gibbons, or Dr. Ghali at 239-590-7950.
+Please click here for information.
+Additional questions may be directed to Dr. Russo at 239-590-7950.

 I am worried that I will miss my son or daughter terribly when leaving home.
 Do you have any suggestions?